 23. Drop by Manolo for some churros.
 Dulce de leche?
 Chocolate?
 Vanilla?
 Take your pick!

 24. Take a Peruvian cooking class.
 Peruvian food is delicious and if you enjoy dishes like ají de gallina, lomo saltado, carapulcra, causa, cau cau and ceviche, then it may be worth taking a Peruvian cooking class so that you can take some of the culinary secrets home with you.

 25. Eat at one of Gastón Acurio’s many restaurants.
 Gastón Acurio is a Peruvian chef whose culinary creations have earned him celebrity status.
 He may have studied law, but his passion lay in the kitchen; today he owns 44 restaurants across 13 countries and he has helped put Peruvian cuisine on the map.
 Some of his restaurants in Lima include: La Mar, which focuses on ceviche and seafood; Madam Tusan, which is all about Peruvian-Chinese fusion cuisine; and Astrid & Gastón for traditional Peruvian dishes.

 Where to stay in Lima

 Miraflores – This is the most popular district for travellers to stay in.
 Miraflores is fairly upscale and therefore safer than other areas.
-It’s also located right be the water, so you can enjoy some really scenic walks along the parks that line the cliffs.
-You’ll find everything from backpacker hostels to five star hotels in this district so it works for all budgets.
+It’s also located right by the water, so you can enjoy some really scenic walks along the parks that line the cliffs.
+You’ll find everything from backpacker hostels to five-star hotels in this district so it works for all budgets.
 This would be my personal pick.

 Barranco – This is a very artsy district and it’s also very lively at night.
 If you want to be close to all the action (restaurants, bars, clubs) then it’s a good place to be based.
 There’s also a lot of charm to Barranco with its huge mansions that date back to the colonial period.